eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 layout: distill
 title: The Leader Rule in Approval Voting
 date: 2026-06-06
-description: An explanation of Laslier's the leader rule strategy in approval voting, and its positive ramifications.
+description: An explanation of Laslier's the leader rule strategy in Approval voting, and its positive ramifications.
 giscus_comments: true
 importance: 2
 tags: voting